callahantiff/PheKnowLator/resources/embeddings/README.md

 <br>

-**[`DeepWalk algorithm-C`](https://github.com/xgfs/deepwalk-c):** an implementation of the original algorithm in C ++ (with some improvements to speed up initialize the hierarchical softmax tree that was developed by [Anton Tsitsulin](https://github.com/xgfs).
+**[`DeepWalk algorithm-C`](https://github.com/xgfs/deepwalk-c):** an implementation of the original algorithm in C ++, with some improvements to speed up initialize the hierarchical softmax tree that was developed by [Anton Tsitsulin](https://github.com/xgfs).

 <br>